 - Safe neighborhoods

 The Top 10 Cheapest Places to Live in Ontario

 Sudbury, officially known as Greater Sudbury, is the largest city in Northern Ontario by population.
 With a population of 161,531 residents in the 2016 Canadian Census, Sudbury boasts of a vibrant workforce.
 Sudbury is home to nine mines, two mills, two smelters, and a nickel refinery and is considered the hard rock mining capital of the world.
-Homes in Sudbury start selling from $209,000, and 1-bedroom apartments go for an average of $1,700.
+You can find a home in Sudbury for $209,000, and we’ve seen 1-bedroom apartments go for $1,700.

 Located in Southwestern Ontario, Canada, Sarnia makes it one of the cheapest cities to live in Ontario.
 Sarnia is home to over one hundred parks, with the largest being Germain Park.
 It has five baseball diamonds, four soccer fields, an outdoor pool, and the Community Gardens.
 A house in Sarnia will cost about $300,000, and a 1-bedroom apartment is around $1,500

 Windsor is a beautiful city in the southwestern part of Ontario.
 The city sits directly across Detroit, Michigan, United States, on the south bank of the Detroit River.
 Known for its impact on Canada’s automotive industry.
 For this reason, it is called the “Automotive Capital of Canada.” being one of the larger cities in Ontario, buying a house in Windsor will cost about $322,000.
 And with $1,022, you can rent a 2-bedroom apartment.